SinanTang/simple-sentiment-analyser.lambda/README.md

 # simple-sentiment-analyser.lambda
 A simple Python application to detect text sentiment.

 This repo is for educational purposes.
 It contains source code to be deployed as a AWS lambda function.
+The project was written for my _Learn Python with NLP Projects_ workshop series in 2020 (see [slides](https://sinantang.github.io/natural%20language%20processing/2020/12/04/python-workshop-two/)).

 ### Development